Classical Prose Movement: Song dynasty

 The theme was revisited by Song dynasty scholar official Fan Zhongyan, as part of the political and social reform initiatives he advocated for.
 The Confucian reformers held that prose writing, particularly writings required for civil service examinations, shall focus on statecraft and Confucian Classics, instead of euphonious composition.
 Fan's promotion of the "ancient style" served both political and ethical grounds, as he believed scholar officials with moral cultivation and administrative skills will improve government efficiency and commoner's lives.
 As such, the lettered class shall shift their focus from floridity to the substance of what they write.

 Ouyang Xiu, a younger associate and avid follower of Fan Zhongyan, developed into a literary giant and leader in reviving the ancient style.
 Ouyang and his literary friends carried over the spirit of classical prose to poetry, and further to a larger effort to reform writing and learning in general, so that writing would be a vehicle for purpose and reflection, rather than a display of talent.
 Ouyang followed the Tang pioneers Han Yu and Liu Zongyuan for their "talents" and "natural flow" in prose writing, but skipped the "obscure" and "strange" elements contained in their prose work.

 In his own unofficial writing practice of letters, prefaces, accounts, and grave inscriptions, Ouyang "cultivated a highly personal tone" and incorporated an extensive range of "subjects, moods, and themes".
 To "write naturally" was a piece of advice he offered to younger writers, and the principle he followed through in his prose creation.

 As a policy maker, Ouyang was well known for his directives in the 1057 imperial examination, where candidates writing in the ancient prose style were selected over candidates using the euphuistic or Imperial Academy style.
 Several of the passing candidates would turn into prominent literary figures, including Su Shi, Su Xun, and Zeng Gong.
 Ouyang's advocacy and writing not only revitalized classic prose but also provided enduring momentum for the movement's continuation.

 Ouyang, together with his literary friends and followers, built upon Tang's classic prose movement while incorporating the aesthetics and rhythms of pianwen.
-The three key functions of prose—argument, narration, and lyricism—were masterfully blended and perfected by Song dynasty prose writers, led by Ouyang Xiu and Su Shi.
-Song prose became more concise, natural, and accessible to common readers.
+The three key functions of prose—argument, narration, and lyricism—were combined by Song dynasty prose writers, led by Ouyang Xiu and Su Shi.
+In this time, Song prose placed more value on the "concise" and "natural", and became more accessible to readers from a wider range of social backgrounds.
 The classic prose format established during the Song dynasty dominated the literary scene until the Qing dynasty.